WUOT: History

-Higher power

-Originally broadcasting with 3,500 watts, the station could only be heard in and near Knoxville.
-WUOT got approval to increase power to 70,500 watts in 1955.
-The station began operating from its new facilities on November 29.
-This was made possible when station WROL gave the university a higher antenna and a 10,000-watt transmitter worth $50,000.
-WUOT's transmitter facility was relocated to a parcel of university-owned land near the John Tarleton Institute.
+Originally broadcasting with 3,500 watts, the station was approved to increase power to 70,500 watts in 1955, with the station resuming operations from its new facilities on November 29.
+This was made possible when station WROL gave the university a higher-power antenna and a 10 kW transmitter worth $50,000; WUOT's transmitter facility was relocated to a parcel of university-owned land near the John Tarleton Institute.
 WROL had operated an FM station until 1951.
 A large crane was necessary to extend the tower a further 75 ft.
 The increase brought WUOT to listeners in Bristol, Chattanooga, and as far away as Asheville, North Carolina, and Blue Ridge, Georgia.
 The WUOT transmitter was relocated to Sharp's Ridge in 1961.
-In 1968, the station boosted its power to the maximum 100,000 watts and began FM stereo broadcasts.
+In 1968, the station boosted its power to the maximum 100,000 watts and began stereo broadcasts.
 In 1971, the station added additional hours of jazz music to its schedule in response to requests from inmates at the Brushy Mountain State Penitentiary.

-New studios

-Discussions began to build a dedicated communications building in the mid-1960s.
-The station moved into its new Circle Park home in 1969.
-The facility offered WUOT more room, and newer equipment, than it had in Ayres Hall.
-WUOT was a charter member of National Public Radio and carried the first broadcast of All Things Considered in 1971.
-With NPR programming, WUOT replaced its light classical "dinner hour" music, which prompted the ire of some listeners.
-The station also began adding local news and public affairs programming in the mid-1970s.
-But this area of the station came in fits and starts until the mid-1990s, when the station significantly expanded its news operation.
+Discussions began to build a dedicated communications building in the mid-1960s, and the station moved into its new Circle Park home in 1969; the facility offered WUOT more room, and newer equipment, than it had in Ayres Hall.
+WUOT was a charter member of National Public Radio and carried the first broadcast of All Things Considered in 1971; the new network program replaced its light classical "dinner hour" music, which prompted the ire of some listeners.
+The station also began adding local news and public affairs programming in the mid-1970s, though the development of this area of the station came in fits and starts until the mid-1990s, when the station significantly expanded its news operation.

-WUOT remained a fine arts-oriented station through the decades.
-But many UT students desired a station for rock music that catered more to their tastes.
-They would get one when 90.3 WUTK-FM went on the air in the early 1980s.
+WUOT remained a fine arts-oriented station, though students desired a station for rock music that catered more to their tastes; they would get one when WUTK-FM went on the air in the early 1980s.
 In one case, the presence of a classical music outlet in Knoxville was reassuring.
-When future interim UT president Jan Simek moved from California to take a faculty position in Knoxville in 1984, his mother worried that he might not be able to listen to "real" music.
-When she visited him in Knoxville and learned of WUOT, her fears were assuaged, and she ended up moving to Knoxville herself.
-WUOT's reach expanded when the University of Tennessee at Chattanooga signed on its own FM station.
-WUTC 88.1 debuted in 1980.
-In order to get on air quickly, the new Chattanooga station simulcast WUOT's programming for a while.
-The UTC station later ended its rebroadcast of WUOT when it was able to air its own programming.
+When future interim UT president Jan Simek moved from California to take a faculty position in Knoxville in 1984, his mother worried that he might not be able to listen to "real" music; when she visited him in Knoxville and learned of WUOT, her fears were assuaged, and she ended up moving to Knoxville herself.
+WUOT's reach expanded when the University of Tennessee at Chattanooga signed on its WUTC in 1980.
+In order to get on air quickly, the new Chattanooga station simulcast WUOT's output.
+The UTC station later severed its ties with WUOT in order to broadcast its own programming.